On Time

 Analysis of Poetic Devices Used in “On Time”

 literary devices are literary tools essential for poetic or prose writing to make the text beautiful and worth reading.
-The analysis of these devices in the poem as given below shows this fact.
+The analysis of these devices in the poem is given below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Fly envious Time, till thou run out thy race”, /a/ in “Which is no more than what is false and vain” and the sound of /e/ in “For when as each thing bad thou hast entomb’d.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /ai/ in “Fly envious Time, till thou run out thy race”, the sound of /au/ in “Which is no more than what is false and vain”.

-- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /p/ in “Plummets pace”, /w/ in “with what”, and /m/ in “meerly mortal.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as the sound of /p/ in “Plummets pace”, the sound of /w/ in “with what”, and the sound of /m/ in “meerly mortal”.

 - Anaphora: The poem shows the use of anaphora as the repetition of “So little is…” in the seventh and eighth verse of the first part.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /f/ in “Fly envious Time, till thoug run out thy race”, /s/ and /p/ in “Whose speed is but the heavy Plummets pace,” and the sound of /l/ and /s/ in “So little is our loss.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/ in “About the supreme Throne” and the sound of /s/ in “Whose speed is but the heavy Plummets pace”.

 And last of all, thy greedy self consum’d,